Our Residential Support Models

 Supported Living

-Supported Living service supports people with I/DD living on their own, or with a small group, while being fully supported by staff or provider, from a distance – meaning the Provider does not live with them, but is regularly present and/or available to help with personal care, access into the community for medical appointments, transportation, mentorship, and independent living skills.
-Supported Living Services also provides money management/training.
+Supported Living supports people with I/DD living on their own, or with a small group, while being fully supported by staff or provider from a distance — meaning the provider does not live with them, but is regularly present and/or available to help with personal care, access into the community for medical appointments, transportation, mentorship, and independent living skills.
+Supported Living Services also provides money management and training.

 Family Caregiver